amhhernandez/nodejs-module-creator/README.md

 For dao files, the script will ask the name of your table name so it can create a correct file to fetch your infro from database.

-**Note:** if there's no configuration detected, a wizard will be triggered before creating the new endpoint (module).
-You'll be able to configure jwt and database information.
+**Note:** if there's no configuration detected, a wizard will be triggered before creating the new endpoint (module) making you able to configure the following features:

+* A basic jwt configuration and database configurations (just for fun).
+* A database configuration (for now mysql is supported).

 ## Limitations